FUE Hair Transplant Timeline

 If patients experience any of the above-mentioned side effects, they should seek medical help as soon as possible.

 Minoxidil is the mainstay treatment for hereditary hair loss.
-Contact our clinic at 0141 340 9098

-or info@drbonaros.com to find out more about minoxidil and its before and after treatment successes.
+Contact our clinic at 0141 340 9098 or info@drbonaros.com to learn more about minoxidil and its treatment success stories.

 A sulfotransferase enzyme found in hair follicles then works to activate and effectively absorb the minoxidil.
 While this enzyme is always found in the liver, its presence in hair follicles differs from person to person.

-As such, minoxidil topical solution results differ between patients and, if there is little to no efficacy, a doctor may prescribe an oral minoxidil treatment instead.
+As such, minoxidil topical solution results differ between patients and if there is little to no efficacy, a doctor may prescribe an oral minoxidil treatment instead.

 Dosages for topical minoxidil differ according to the patient’s sex and whether the minoxidil is a solution or foam.